 You need half of a football pitch, cones to mark the shooting zone, mannequins and a full-sized goal.
 Set two mannequins outside the box to simulate the centre backs.
-Mark the shooting zone with two cones and other two mannequins.
-If you don’t have mannequins, use cones or ask teammates (injured or not able to practice) to stand in their place.
+Mark the shooting zone with two cones and the other two mannequins.
+If you don’t have mannequins, use cones or ask teammates (injured or unable to practice) to stand in their place.
 You can see the setup in the pictures and videos at the end of this post.

 This drill is designed to be practised with your first 11.
-But, you can practice the drill with as little as 6 players: 5 players and 1 goalkeeper.
+But, you can practice the drill with as few as 6 players: 5 players and 1 goalkeeper.
 The pictures and video in this post use the 11 players configuration.

 The drill is simple, players complete a one-touch attacking triangle and attempt to score from a direct shot and a high cross.
 This is the progression to follow:

-Both strikers wait with their back to their first two mannequins.
+- Both strikers wait with their back to their first two mannequins.

-One of the players receives the ball from a teammate waiting in a queue.
+- One of the players receives the ball from a teammate waiting in a queue.

-The player receiving the ball turns around and passes the ball between the two mannequins.
+- The player receiving the ball turns around and passes the ball between the two mannequins.

-The teammate to receive the pass turns around and run-pass the outside of the mannequin.
+- The teammate to receive the pass turns around and run-pass the outside of the mannequin.

-When the shot is completed (goal scored or ball out of the field), a cross is kicked into the marked zone from one side, then the next.
+- When the shot is completed (goal scored or ball out of the field), a cross is kicked into the marked zone from one side, then the next.

-Strikers attempt to score from the crosses.
+- Strikers attempt to score from the crosses.

-Once a player completes the progression on one side, including executing crosses, the player moves to the opposite side queue.
+- Once a player completes the progression on one side, including executing crosses, the player moves to the opposite side queue.

-In all scenarios, players are allowed two touches only: control the ball and shoot.
+- In all scenarios, players are allowed two touches only: control the ball and shoot.